chasewnelson/EBT/README.md

 ## <a name="before-you-begin"></a>Before You Begin

 I provide these scripts for anyone to use freely for help in performing routine bioinformatics tasks with nucleotide sequence and related data.
 Please just [cite this GitHub page](#citation).
 The scripts are meant for use on Unix/Mac machines; no support is offered for Windows.
 Readers of code, be warned: very little effort has been made to 'clean up' my coding comments and alternative operations.
-Think of them as pseudogenes!
+Pseudogenes abound!

 ### How to Use